sid-kiwilab/toastmasters_daily/README_WEB_OPTIMIZATION.md

 flutter build web --release
 ```

-**Note:** The HTML renderer is automatically configured in `web/index.html` via `window.flutterConfiguration`.
-No need for the `--web-renderer` flag in newer Flutter versions.
+**Note:** Flutter will automatically use the HTML renderer by default in newer versions, which is smaller than Canvaskit.
+The HTML renderer is perfect for UI-heavy apps like this one.

 ### Expected Results:
 - **Before**: ~50-80MB (with Canvaskit)